-Advisory: Completion with grade of "C" or better or concurrent enrollment in FIRE 1 Hours: 54 lecture
+Advisory: Completion with grade of "C" or better or concurrent enrollment in FIRE 1

 Fundamental knowledge relating to the field of fire prevention.
 Topics include: history and philosophy of fire prevention; organization of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
-(CSU-with unit limitation)
+(C-ID FIRE 110X) (CSU-with unit limitation)